 The University has a number of awards for UK/EU and overseas candidates starting a one-year Masters programme in 2014, some of which are region- and country-specific scholarships.
 Interested candidates are strongly urged to apply.
 See the Postgraduate Prospectus - scholarships page

-Mo Ibrahim Foundation MSc scholarship in Governance and State-building.
+Mo Ibrahim Foundation MSc scholarship in Governance and State-building - Applications closed.

 The International Development Department is pleased to announce an exciting opportunity to undertake the MSc in Governance and State-building, followed by a six-month internship at IDD and six months with the Mo Ibrahim Foundation in London with a full scholarship.
 Applicants must have the equivalent of a first class UK bachelors degree and be African nationals domiciled (or permanent residents) in an African country.
 Preference will be given to scholarship candidates living in Sub-Saharan Africa.
 More information about the Mo Ibrahim Foundation scholarship.

 Applications must be received through the University online application system, accessed via www.birmingham.ac.uk by the 19th May 2014.
 In addition to the normal University requirements for supporting documents, candidates must also upload a 500 word statement and CV.
 This statement should set out why the applicant is the best candidate for the scholarship.
 Candidates must also send an email to Mrs Debra Beard (firstname.lastname@example.org) informing IDD of their wish to be considered for the scholarship.
 Please include ‘Mo Ibrahim Scholarship’ in the subject line of the email.

 Bursaries for IDD on-campus taught masters programmes - applications for 2014/15